NunuM/talos-nodejs-proxy/README.md

 ### Talos HTTP Proxy

 This proxy forwards HTTP requests based on the host header to the user-defined upstreams.
 One host can have multiple upstreams.
+Currently only HTTP -> HTTP is supported.

 This proxy is being used on [Talos Fog Computing platform](https://talos.sh)

 ![Reverse Proxy](https://www.cloudflare.com/img/learning/cdn/glossary/reverse-proxy/reverse-proxy-flow.svg)
 source: [cloudflare](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/)